dongwookdannykim/dongwookdannykim.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page

+announcements:
+  enabled: false
+  scrollable: true
+  limit: 5

 latest_posts:
   enabled: false
   scrollable: true
   limit: 3
 ---

-I study how states create, justify, and stabilize claims of right over legally open spaces that they neither possess as territory nor leave fully open as commons.
-My dissertation and first-book project, *Authority without Territory: State Claims of Right in the Global Commons*, asks why some of these claims stabilize into accepted rights while others fail.
+I study how states create, justify, and stabilize claims of right over legally open spaces that they neither possess as territory nor leave fully open.
+My dissertation and first book project, *Authority without Territory: State Claims of Right in the Global Commons*, ask why some of these claims stabilize as accepted rights while others fail.

-My training spans qualitative, quantitative, and computational methods, but my current work centers on historical, legal, policy, and multi-method evidence about contested political spaces.
-The empirical chapters examine the exclusive economic zone, air defense identification zones, the Australian Maritime Identification Zone, and the Bogotá Declaration, with a planned extension to polar and Arctic governance.
+My training spans qualitative, quantitative, and geospatial methods, but my current work centers on comparative historical analysis, process tracing, and comparative case study methods.
+The empirical chapters examine the exclusive economic zone (EEZ), air defense identification zones (ADIZ), the Australian Maritime Identification Zone (AMIZ), and the Bogotá Declaration, with a planned extension to polar and Arctic governance.

-I am on the academic job market in 2026–27.
 Before Minnesota, I earned an M.A. in Security Studies from Georgetown's Walsh School of Foreign Service and a B.A. from Seoul National University.
-You can reach me at the address below, and a full CV is available on the [CV](/cv/) page.
+A full CV is available on the [CV](/cv/) page.